Pep Guardiola

 Pep Guardiola in Childhood

-From an early age, Guardiola harbored a passion for football.
-"I can't recall when I started playing, but as far back as I can remember, I've always had a ball at my side," he reminisced later.
-Recognizing their son's budding interest, his parents enrolled him in the local club, Gimnàstic de Manresa.
+From an early age, Guardiola had a passion for football.
+"I can't remember when I started playing, but as far back as I can remember, I've always had a ball at my side," he said later.
+Seeing their son's growing interest, his parents enrolled him in the local club, Gimnàstic de Manresa.

 Josep Guardiola in His Youth